crcass/hail/README.md

-# Hail to the Cheif!
+# Hail to the Chief!

 ## Game Start
 User can click or touch anywhere to begin.